google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-snippets.markdown

 In the video below, a portion of a snippet is highlighted, and then that portion is evaluated by right-clicking on the editor and selecting **Evaluate in Console**.
-Only the statements that were highlighted are evaluated.
+You can see in the console that only the statements that were highlighted are evaluated.
 The statements that were not highlighted are not evaluted.

 {% animation animations/evaluate-in-console.mp4 %}